Family Day

 06

-The Nutcracker and The Candy Fairy
+The Nutcracker and The Sugar Plum Fairy

 A magical fairy tale about the battle between good and evil, filled with love, anger, friendship, courage, and enchantment!

-In the Kingdom of Sweets and Chocolate, a spoiled young prince rules with the help of an old Magician and the Candy Fairy.
+In the Kingdom of Sweets and Chocolate, a spoiled young prince rules with the help of an old Magician and the Sugar Plum Fairy.
 But danger lurks in the shadows—an evil sorcerer, the Mouse King, is determined to take the throne and destroy the prince.
 The Magician tries to help but accidentally turns the prince into a wooden Nutcracker toy!

 Through another spell, the Nutcracker finds himself in the hands of a kind-hearted girl named Adélka.
 With her bravery and love, she breaks the curse and helps him chase away the Mouse King.
 But the battle is far from over!
 The wicked sorcerer rushes back to the Candy Palace to seize power, and so, Adélka and the Nutcracker set off on a thrilling adventure through the magical Kingdom of Sweets to stop him.